 We're also a regional centre for fetal and maternal medicine, providing specialist care for women with medical problems during pregnancy, and for those whose baby needs extra care before or around birth.

 We're a leading teaching centre for nursing, midwifery and medical students, and home to the regional centre for neonatal intensive care.

 Useful information and resources

-You can find lots of useful resources in our maternity and parent information pages, including our guide to our maternity services and choosing where to have your baby booklets, useful factsheets and details of our parent information evenings and maternity information programme.
+You can find lots of useful resources in our maternity and parent information pages, and details of our parent information evenings and maternity information programme.

 You can also find useful resources and information leaflets on the Royal College of Obstetricians and Gynaecologists website (www.rcog.org.uk/en/patients)